ECC83 vs 12AX7: Same Tube Family?

 What Not to Substitute

 Do not treat ECC83, ECC82, and ECC81 as a ladder of upgrades.
-They may share the same general glass shape and socket format, but they are not the same tube family.
+They may share a similar glass shape and socket format, but they are not the same tube family.

 If your amp calls for ECC82 / 12AU7, use the ECC82 / 12AU7 category or the PSVANE ECC82 Classic Series product page.
 If it calls for ECC81 / 12AT7, use the ECC81 / 12AT7 category or the PSVANE ECC81 Classic Series product page.